Connect with others who understand.

 Sugar

 Sugar can affect your heart health.
 Too much sugar can lead to high blood pressure, inflammation, and fatty liver disease, increasing your risk of heart attack and stroke.
-Although fruits, vegetables, and other foods with natural sugars are OK to eat, minimize consuming food and beverages with added sugars.
-This includes regular soft drinks, flavored yogurt, condiments, and most processed foods.
+Although fruits, vegetables, and other foods with natural sugars are OK to eat, you should keep food and beverages with added sugars to a minimum.
+This includes soft drinks, flavored yogurt, condiments, and most processed foods.

 Saturated Fat

-Saturated fat can cause problems with your cholesterol levels, increasing your risk of heart disease and stroke.
+Saturated fat can lead to higher cholesterol levels, increasing your risk of heart disease and stroke.
 Limit or reduce your intake of animal-based foods like beef, pork, and full-fat dairy products.
-Tropical oils like coconut and palm are also sources of saturated fats.
+Tropical oils like coconut and palm also contain saturated fats.

 Excessive alcohol consumption has been linked to high blood pressure, heart failure, and stroke.
 It can also lead to weight gain, which can worsen the symptoms of HCM.
 In some cases, heavy drinking can cause alcoholic cardiomyopathy, a disease that weakens the heart, triggering arrhythmias and reducing blood flow.
 Alcohol can also lead to dehydration, which causes the heart to work harder.

-If you are living with HCM, talk to your doctor before consuming even moderate amounts of alcohol.
-The Centers for Disease Control and Prevention (CDC) and the American Heart Association define moderate drinking as two drinks or less per day for men and one drink or less per day for women.
+If you’re living with HCM, talk to your doctor before consuming even moderate amounts of alcohol.
+The American Heart Association defines moderate drinking as two drinks or less per day for men and one drink or less per day for women.

-For people with HCM or other heart conditions, discussing alcohol consumption with your cardiology team is essential because alcohol can further damage an already weak heart muscle.
+For people with HCM or other heart conditions, it’s important to discuss alcohol consumption with your cardiology team.
+Alcohol can further damage a heart muscle that is already weak.

 5. Ask Your Doctor About Caffeine

-Talk to your cardiologist about drinking coffee or other caffeinated drinks.
-Research shows no connection between caffeine and heart arrhythmias, but caffeine is a stimulant that affects everyone differently.
-If you’re living with HCM, know how the foods, beverages, and supplements you consume could affect your heart rhythm.
+Talk to your cardiologist about drinking coffee and other caffeinated drinks.
+While some large studies haven’t found a connection between drinking caffeine in moderation and heart arrhythmias, caffeine is a stimulant that affects everyone differently.
+At higher doses, consuming too much caffeine may affect cardiovascular health.
+If you’re living with HCM, it’s important to know how the foods, beverages, and supplements you consume could affect your heart rhythm.

-Adjusting to a new way of eating and a healthy lifestyle may take time, but by making small changes and focusing on your long-term goals, you can feel your best and improve your quality of life while optimizing your heart health.
+Adjusting to a new way of eating and a healthy lifestyle may take time.
+But by making small changes and focusing on your long-term goals, you can feel your best, improve your quality of life, and support your heart health.

 A MyHeartDiseaseTeam Member